ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 ## There Is No Type System

 If Terra was actually trying to build a metaprogramming equivalent to templates, it would have an actual type system.
 These languages already exist - [Idris](https://www.idris-lang.org/), [Omega](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.121.4251), [F*](https://www.fstar-lang.org/), [Ada](https://en.wikipedia.org/wiki/Ada_(programming_language)), [Sage](https://sage.soe.ucsc.edu/), etc. but none of them are interested in using their dependent type systems to actually metaprogram low-level code (except [ATS](https://en.wikipedia.org/wiki/ATS_(programming_language)), which unfortunately still wants you to prove the correctness of your code).
 The problem is that building a recursively metaprogrammable type system requires building a proof assistant, and everyone is so proud of the fact they built a proof assistant they forget that dependent type systems can do other things too, like build really fast memcpy implementations.

+Terra, on the other hand, provides only the briefest glimpse of a type system.
+Terra functions enjoy what is essentially a slightly more complex C type system.
+However, the higher-level Lua context is, well, Lua, which has exactly four types: Tables, Functions, Strings, and Numbers.
+That's it.
+Also, it's dynamic, not static, so everything is a syntax or a runtime error, because it's a scripting language.
+This means all your metaprogramming is sprinkled with type-verification calls like `:istype()` or `:isstruct()`, except the top came off the shaker and now the entire program is just sprinkles, everywhere.
+This is fine for when your metaprograms are, themselves, relatively simple.
+It is not fine when you are returning meta-programs out of meta-meta-functions.

 This is the impasse I find myself at, and it is the answer to the question I know everyone wants to know the answer to.
 For the love of heaven and earth and all that lies between, **why am I still using Terra?**